On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 \section{Introduction}

-On the first paragraph of Courant and Friedrichs's classic monograph on shocks \cite{CourantFriedrichs}, the following observation is made to describe one of most distinctive nonlinear feature of compressible flow: \textit{`Even when the start of the motion is perfectly continuous, shock discontinuities may later arise automatically.
-Yet, under other conditions, just the opposite may happen; initial discontinuities may be smoothed out immediately'}.
+{In the first paragraph} of Courant and Friedrichs's {classic monograph \cite{CourantFriedrichs} on shocks}, the following observation is made to describe {one of most distinctive nonlinear features} of compressible flow: \textit{{``}Even when the start of the motion is perfectly continuous, shock discontinuities may later arise automatically.
+Yet, under other conditions, just the opposite may happen; initial discontinuities may be smoothed out immediately{''}}.
 The first situation refers to the formation of shocks.
-Inspired by the seminal work \cite{ChristodoulouShockFormation} of Christodoulou, much progress has been made on formation and propagation of shocks in multi-dimension (see a more detailed account in Section \ref{Sec:history shock}).
+Inspired by the seminal work \cite{ChristodoulouShockFormation} of Christodoulou, much progress has been made {on the formation} and propagation of shocks in multi-dimension (see a more detailed account in Section \ref{Sec:history shock}).
 The second situation refers to the resolution of discontinuities through rarefaction waves.
-However, much less is known on multi-dimensional rarefaction waves, apart from the pioneering work of Alinhac \cite{AlinhacWaveRare1,AlinhacWaveRare2}.
+However, much less is known on multi-dimensional rarefaction waves, apart from {the pioneer works of Alinhac} \cite{AlinhacWaveRare1,AlinhacWaveRare2}.
 This work is devoted to study the resolution of discontinuous singularities in gas dynamics.

 We consider the isentropic motion of a polytropic gas, described by the isentropic compressible Euler system in dimension two,